-A claimant may be entitled to trial by jury, something which is rare in civil proceedings and we may agree to act on a no-win, no-fee basis depending on the specific circumstances.
+A claimant may be entitled to trial by jury, something which is rare in civil proceedings.

 Our experienced team want to hear your case.
 We will offer confidential, sensitive advice and suggest the best way to proceed.
 Contact us today to discuss your case in detail.

 We assess each case on its individual facts.
 If we are satisfied that your claim has sufficient merit, we may agree to act on a ‘no win, no fee’ basis.
 We do not offer legal aid (public funding).
 Full details of funding options, hourly rates and terms of business will be provided if we are willing to accept instructions.

 Our client was assaulted and had his head aggressively banged against